 Golden Nugget continues to own the New Jersey online casino market.
 The group, which includes Betfair, won $6.1 million at its online slots and table games.
 This is nearly double any other competitor.

 As Online Poker Report notes, New Jersey has already beaten 2016 online gaming revenues with two months to go.
 The state is on pace to take in $250 million.
-That would account for more about 10 percent of all Atlantic City revenues.
+That would account for more than 10 percent of all Atlantic City revenues.

 What New Jersey Online Gaming Regulation Does Right

 New Jersey has gotten online gaming regulation right from the start.
-The 17.5 percent tax rate is high enough to generate real revenue for the state, while providing a reasonable margin for operators.
+The 17.5 percent tax rate is high enough to generate real revenue for the state while providing a reasonable margin for operators.
 The New Jersey Division of Gaming Enforcement has gone on record with controversial decisions explaining why it ruled that way.
 State regulators have not tolerated issues that would damage the industry’s reputation, such as underage and problem gambling.

 Atlantic City Gaming Revenues Bounce Around Bottom

-Atlantic City continues to show there is still demand for gaming in the beach resort, even if it cannot rebound to its earlier boom days.
+Atlantic City continues to show there is still demand gaming in the beach resort, even if it cannot rebound to its earlier boom days.

 Atlantic City casinos won $185.8 million in October.
 That was down 0.3 percent from the previous year.
 Atlantic City casinos have won $2 billion this year through October 31.
 That is up 0.3 percent from the previous year.
 That rises to 8.4 percent when removing Trump Taj Mahal, which shuttered in 2016, from the statistics.